A Ghost of a Chance

 The researchers gave him an easy out.
 It was a technical difficulty and not his fault at all.
 He could keep the money.
 Yet 44% of the time, people in his position elected to pay money not to ghost a stranger they’d known for only about 3 minutes.

-The reason for this asymmetry was something more complicated than negligence or indifference.
-Ghosters reported other-oriented motives.
-In more than a third of the accounts, Ghosters said they didn’t want to hurt the other person.
+In more than a third of their accounts, ghosters said that they didn’t want to hurt the ghosted person.
 They didn’t want them to feel rejected.
-Meanwhile, Ghostees believed those same motives to be true of the people who had ghosted them less than fifteen percent of the time.
-To the Ghostee, the silence proves that they didn’t matter enough.
-The data reveals something more humbling.
+Meanwhile, the ghosted participants believed those same motives to be true of the people who had ghosted them less than fifteen percent of the time.
+To the ghostee, silence is proof that they don’t matter much.
+Yet the data suggests a new question.
+What if the silence isn’t a signal they wish you would disappear?
+What if they ghosted you because they value you much more than you believed?

 III.